buildingSMART/documents-API/README.md

 The client sends a POST to this URL with additional information (file sizes).
 The CDE responds with detailed upload instructions specifying the exact sequence of request the client should perform to upload each file to the CDE.

 The client proceeds to upload the files as specified by the CDE.
+After all file parts are uploaded, the client will send the upload completion request.
 When the upload is complete, the CDE provides the client with the document version information.

+It is highly recommended that for the upload completion request, the server periodically send a whitespace character back to the client to keep the connection from timing out, since upload completion call can take up to several minutes to respond depending on the size of the file uploaded.

 #### 3.3.1.2.
 Identifying Files During the Workflow